Skip to main content

 2. Select Key Vaults.

-3. Select a Key Vault to audit.
+3. Select a Key Vault to configure.

 4. Select Networking in the left column.